Valsartan recall: 4 things patients should know

-Several common drugs that contain valsartan, used to treat high blood pressure and heart failure, were recalled in the United States on Friday due to an "impurity" in the drug that poses a potential cancer risk.
+Several common drugs that contain valsartan, used to treat high blood pressure and heart failure, have been recalled in the United States due to an "impurity" in the drug that poses a potential cancer risk.

 That impurity, N-nitrosodimethylamine or NDMA, is classified as a probable human carcinogen, based on results from lab tests.